 The sharpness and focus of an image is most noticeable when you view it at 100%.
 For images viewed on smartphones and tablets, the sharpness (or lack of) will not be as evident.

 The beauty of Topaz Sharpen AI is the Artificial Intelligence used to apply sharpening with-in the image.
 The software is able to detect the difference between detail and noise, and apply sharpening based on three different AI models – Sharpen, Stabilize & Focus.
 It can improve sharpness with handheld night, or shallow depth of field shots.
 They have also added a slider to add Grain to your image which can make your image look a little more natural.

 Please Note: we have not tested all the plug-ins that are available for Sharpening, so there may be other apps that will give you a similar result.

 Below is a panning shot we took in Macau, China on a Full-Frame Sony A7Rii camera.
 The image was processed in Lightroom then taken to Topaz Sharpen AI.
 We used the Stabilize Mode )now called Motion Blur Mode) and applied Sharpness to 70, and Suppress Noise to 70.
 This gave us an acceptable result for the main subject, however, produced a distracting result on the bikes in the background.
 To fix this we used the very handy masking brush to paint/mask the main subject.

-The below example probably best shows the power of this software.
+The example below probably best shows the power of this software.
 The image was shot at 1/200sec, f5.6, ISO 1000 at 105mm (on a Sony A7riii and Sony 24-105 f4 lens).
 This shot was taken very quickly and unfortunately, the shutter speed was too slow .
-Basic editing was done in Lightroom then in Topaz Sharpen AI the Stabilize mode for sharpening was applied.
+Basic editing was done in Lightroom, then sent to Topaz Sharpen AI where the Stabilize mode for sharpening was applied.
 We usually process the image at the default settings first to see the results.
 Sometimes this may be sufficient.
 If the image needs further improvement we adjust these settings.
 For the image below we found that settings around 70% for sharpness and 100% on suppress noise sliders gave us the best result.